avnet-iotconnect/iotc-python-examples/PROTEUS_MP157F_Demo/README.md

 <img src=".//media/image5.png"/>

-* Enter the following information and then click “Save and View”:
+* For the default configuration (no device naming configuration in final script), enter the following information and then click “Save and View”:
    * Unique Id: STM32MP157F
    * Display Name: STM32MP157F
    * Entity: Avnet
    * Template: MP157F

+* For a custom UniqueID/DisplayName (device naming configuration in final script), enter the following information and then click “Save and View”:
+   * Unique Id: <Your UniqueID/DisplayName Here>
+   * Display Name: <Your UniqueID/DisplayName Here>
+   * Entity: Avnet
+   * Template: MP157F

+      * **NOTE: This demo is deisgned for the Unique ID and the Display Name to be exactly the same, so it is critical that you make them identical to each other.
+It will not work otherwise.**

 <img src=".//media/image6.png"/>